 Embryo Dissection, Infection, and Co-Cultivation

-Within 1-4 days of harvest, remove the husks and silks from the harvested ears [1] and insert an appropriate handle into the base [2-TXT] or the top of each ear [3].
+Within 1-4 days of harvest, remove the husks and silks from the harvested ears [1] and insert an appropriate handle into the top [2-TXT] or the base of each ear [3].

 WIDE: Talent removing husk/silk

-Talent inserting handle into the base TEXT: e.g., forceps, screwdriver, etc.
+Talent inserting handle into the top TEXT: e.g., forceps, screwdriver, etc.

-Talent inserting handle into the top
+Talent inserting handle into the base

-Submerge the ears in a large container or disinfection bleach solution in a laminar flow hood with the handle facing up [1].
+Submerge the ears in a large container with disinfection bleach solution in a laminar flow hood with the handle facing up [1].
+Below steps should be performed under a sterile environment such as a laminar flow bench using sterilized tools, solutions and media [2]

 Ear being placed into container, with bleach solution container visible in frame

+Talent wiping the surface of a laminar flow bench and placing sterilized tool

 After 20 minutes, rinse the ears three times with a generous amount of fresh sterile distilled water for 5 minutes per wash [1] before allowing the ears to dry for several minutes [2].